Advertiser Permit UAE: The Complete 2026 Guide for Influencers

 However, if a minor is involved in paid advertising or brand promotions, extra rules apply, and a parent or guardian must supervise the activity.

 There are two types of advertiser permits: resident and visiting.
-This means people who visit the UAE and want to promote brands can get a visiting permit and start posting content.
+People who visit the UAE can get a visiting permit and start posting content.

 Resident / Citizen Permit